Q: What is crew?

 Q: How long does it take to learn good rowing?

 A: It takes a lifetime.
 On every stroke, we aim for perfection.
 Very few of us get there, but it’s a noble pursuit.
-At Granby Crew we have a 10-week training program (starting in August) that gets new rowers ready to race.
+At Granby Crew we have a 10-week training program (starting in September) that gets new rowers ready to race.
 If you work hard, come to practice, and focus on the training, then, we can make you a respectable rower in that time.
 Stay with the program and by the end of the spring season you’ll be ready to race for Regional and perhaps even State Championships.
 It takes patience in learning to row.
 But that patience pays off by the end of the year.
-If you don’t start in August,we can still make you a good rower.
+If you don’t start in the fall, we can still make you a good rower.
 But, as with most things, more effort and devotion make for better results.